-- With the DLP Module for Forcepoint Web Security, content on web channels is analyzed without the need to purchase a separate Forcepoint DLP subscription or a protector appliance. - The web channels covered by the DLP Module include HTTP, HTTPS, FTP, and FTP-over-HTTP.
-This allows administrators to prevent posts to websites, blogs, and forums as well as FTP sites. - Forcepoint Email Security includes data loss prevention over email channels.
-A separate Forcepoint DLP subscription, agent, or protector appliance is not required.
+• With the DLP Module for Forcepoint Web Security, content on web channels is analyzed without the need to purchase a separate Forcepoint DLP subscription or a protector appliance.

+The web channels covered by the DLP Module include HTTP, HTTPS, FTP, and FTP-over-HTTP.
+This allows administrators to prevent posts to websites, blogs, and forums as well as FTP sites.